gavwu/note/vim/go.md

 # Problems

+## coc.nvim can't share an daemon with vim-go

+One day, I found my `vim-go` and `coc.nvim` started their own gopls separately, and they are using almost the same amount of memory

+This seems unusual to me, so I decided to look it up

+I found [this blog](https://github.com/ericwq/golangIDE/blob/master/shared-gopls-daemon.md) which have found the root cause of this problem

+Basically it is because `vim-go` and `coc.nvim` have different `TEMPDIR` environment value when starting gopls instance, so they will create gopls instance with different arguments

+> gopls will use $TEMPDIR for auto-created unix socket

+So I followed the instructions and comment out couple lines of code from `coc.nvim` and they can share an gopls daemon

+> After all that, I found vim-go is continuously stopping the vim for scanning file, don't know what's going on.
+This gave me a really bad experience, so I stop using vim-go + gopls

 ## gopls report packages.Load error

 One day, I found that when I go into some third-party packages, the gopls will report